jcvignoli/lumiere-movies/src/README.txt

 Visit the [Official website](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Official website").

 "Lumière!
-Movies" is the continuation of [IMDb Link Transformer plugin](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer") with more that 20'000 downloads.
+Movies" is the continuation of [IMDb Link Transformer plugin](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer") that reached more than 20'000 downloads.

 **Lumiere Movies** aims to ease the search for info on movies.
 All movies names which are tagged between < span class lumiere_link_maker >nameMovie< span> are automatically turned into an url in your posts.
 On click, the link opens a new window  including much data related to the movie.
 Lumière! **transforms all the words you tagged into links to an informative windows**.
 It means one can view the filmmaker, the casting or the goofs that [IMDb](https://www.imdb.com "Internet movie database") (or similar) website includes with one click; it can show either the director or the movie related data (biography, filmography, miscellaneous related to the director; casting, goofs, AKA titles, crew and many others related to the movie).
 You also can easily include that very same data into your posts and widgets!